(780) 429-2330

 Exam psychometrics

 A solid and legally defensible registration examination has many processes and requirements and is best overseen by a psychometrician.
-For this purpose, the College has contracted the services of a psychometric firm, with considerable experience in the field of denturism.
+For this purpose, the College has contracted the services of a third-party psychometric firm, with considerable experience in the field of denturism.
 The psychometric services rendered lead to the policy and processes use to develop the examination questions; exam construction; setting the minimum pass score for the examination’s components; determining when a candidate has aptly demonstrated within the examination process if they are successful or unsuccessful; and ongoing quality assurance with the examination questions and content.
 In addition to psychometric services required, an OSCE creates a layer of complexity that requires expertise and resources not common to a College.

 Examination results